astro-dally/Snackinggwebsite/README.md

 ## 🛠 Project Overview

-Snacky Nerds is a one-stop platform for ordering your favorite snacks, especially during those late-night coding sessions or study marathons.
+Snackkingwebsite is a one-stop platform for ordering your favorite snacks, especially during those late-night coding sessions or study marathons.
 Our platform is tailored to deliver snacks during specific time slots, ensuring that you get your snacks even when the campus is closed.

 ## 🚀 Features